code29563/copy-history-bot-2/README.md

 Similarly when the text of the message contains a string of length greater than the default character length and it contains no whitespaces, then the script does break it at a non-whitespace character which may result in words being split apart across the new separate messages.

 After splitting the message into separate parts within the default character limit, the first part is sent with the other attributes of the message like the media object or buttons if it had any.
-The subsequent parts are sent in a chain of replies, each one as a reply to the previous part, up to the first part. the custom caption that the script constructs is either added to the end of the final part if it can do so within the character limit, or it's sent as a separate message in reply to the final part.
+The subsequent parts are sent in a chain of replies, each one as a reply to the previous part, up to the first part.
+The custom caption that the script constructs is either added to the end of the final part if it can do so within the character limit, or it's sent as a separate message in reply to the final part.
 All parts after the first part are inevitably text messages, so the character limit for text messages (4096 characters) is applied to them rather than the limit for media message captions.

 This process works regardless of what the character limit is and the type of message, so if Telegram subsequently allows Premium users to send text messages longer than 4096 characters, then the script is able to handle that too.